jcoronelcortes/perform-2023-hotday/Automate-Integrate-OpenTelemetry/content/03_python_metrics/05_alert_creation/index.md

 ![Davis Analysis](../../../assets/images/03-04-davis_adhock.gif)

 > 📝 **Note**:
->- The quality of the results significantly improves when you select a phenomenon correctly.
->- For a spike analysis, a rule of thumb is that the spike itself should cover a third of the reference time series, with one third before and one third after the spike.
+> The quality of the results significantly improves when you select a phenomenon correctly.
+The spike itself should cover a third of the reference time series, with one third before and one third after the spike.

 ---